 Japan heads to polls as Takaichi seeks mandate for conservative agenda

-Opinion polls suggest Takaichi’s conservative coalition could win as many as 300 of the 465 seats in the lower house.
+Opinion polls suggest Takaichi’s conservative coalition could win more than 300 of the 465 seats in the lower house.

 Voters in Japan are casting their ballots in a parliamentary election expected to deliver a resounding victory for Prime Minister Sanae Takaichi’s conservative coalition.